jakelevirne/edge-lab/docs/Storage Server.md

   - After security updates apply, Reboot Now 🙌
     - Don't worry if it says `Failed unmounting /cdrom`.
 Eventually it'll tell you to remove the USB and hit ENTER.

 After installation completes, you should be able to ssh in to the machine using its IP address (like `ssh pi@192.168.86.202`).
-If you want it to have a fixed IP address on your home network (remember this is just temporary anyway), ask the [Edge Lab Assistant](https://chat.openai.com/g/g-CCcHNwSF9-edge-lab-assistant) how to set up a fixed IP on the machine itself.
-Better yet you can do what I do and configure your home router to create a reserved IP address for this machine.
+If you want it to have a fixed IP address on your home network (remember this is just temporary anyway), you can configure your home router to create a reserved IP address for this machine.

 After logging in or SSHing in, running `lsblk` should show the following: